-Dr. Lisen C. Roberts, Associate Professor and Department Head of Human Services.
+Dr. Lisen C. Roberts, Associate Professor, School Counseling Field Placement Coordinator, and former Human Services Department Head.
 Dr. Roberts joined the Counseling faculty in Fall 2001.
 Prior to that, she served for 4 years as Program Director of Child and Family Studies at WCU.
 Dr. Roberts grew up in upstate New York (with summers in Finland and Martha's Vineyard).
 From Keene State College in New Hampshire, she has a bachelor's degree in Secondary Special Education and a master's degree in Counseling.
 Her doctorate is in Family Studies, with a cognate in Counseling, from The University of Tennessee.